Feuerlabs/meta-exosense/README.md

 two files: `bblayers.conf` and `local.conf`.
 Once this script has executed, all builds should be executed from the build directory.

-If you are using git, svn, p4, or other version control system, you should add the `$BUILD` directory and its content to it at this point.
+If git, svn, p4, or other version control system is used, you should add the `$BUILD` directory and its content to it at this point.
 Once the build has started $BUILD will get populated with additional directories and files that should not be version managed.